Generic name: vemurafenib [ vem-ue-RAF-e-nib ]

 This medicine may make your skin more sensitive to sunlight.
 Use sunscreen or sunblock lotions and lip balms with a sun protection factor (SPF) of at least 30 on a regular basis when you are outdoors.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 AM and 3 PM.
 Avoid sunlamps and tanning beds.

-Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other vision change occurs with vemurafenib.
+Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other vision change occurs with this medicine.
 Your doctor may want an ophthalmologist (eye doctor) to check your eyes.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.